Biz Features

 • Controlling the Keyboard and Mouse with GUI Automation

 There’s a reason “there’s an app for that” became a meme.
-Outside of learning a new programming language, there are also a ton of apps that can help you do most of these things right away.
-These range from automatically recording your phone calls and sending the whole thing to an e-mail address, or an app that automatically texts a specified recipient when you arrive at a location — both potentially useful for customer service.
-Use your computer and phone’s functions to automatically dim the display at night, and download specific items you need.
+Outside of learning a new programming language, a ton of apps can help you do most of these things right away.
+These range from automatically recording your phone calls and sending the whole thing to an e-mail address or an app that automatically texts a specified recipient when you arrive at a location — both potentially useful for customer service.
+Use your computer and phone’s functions to automatically dim the display at night and download specific items you need.

 It always takes time to set the parameters of any automation system.
 But as willpower can be a valuable resource, it’s usually time well spent.